 11. Attach the arm rest or headboard to the side of the bed.

-We found it extremely helpful to mark a straight line to use as a guide for holding the arm rest in the proper place.
+We found it extremely helpful to mark a straight line to use as a guide for holding the armrest in the proper place.

 12. Screw on the legs and then stand up the bed.